Chris Portka is a courageous man. He used to do the "daily pages" thing for 10 years. As he confessed in an

 "Song to Carol" is beautiful both musically and lyrically.
 At its heart, it’s a quiet plea for connection and the return of someone deeply missed that sounds like The Velvet Underground trying on the doo-wop hat.

 This mood is continued by "Poor Moon", made in the same factory, where the equipment may contain traces of doo-wop.
-Chris's version sounds even quirkier than the original, and it adds an extra ultra-epic, cosmic perspective.
+Chris's version sounds even quirkier than the Canned Heat's original, and it adds an extra ultra-epic, cosmic perspective.